revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Threads.md

 <blockquote>

-A process is a program in execution.
-A thread is a subset of a process.
+A process is a program in execution.A thread is a subset of a process.

 </blockquote>
 </details>

 ---

-2. How do you make a thread in java? or how do you create thread?
+2.How do you make a thread in java? or how do you create thread?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)